 The author's copy of a book that the author has just turned in to the publisher is an example of a manuscript.

-Origin: L manu scriptus, written by hand < manu, abl. of manus, hand (see manual) + scriptus, pp. of scribere, to write: see scribe
+Origin: L manu scriptus, written by hand from manu, ablative of manus, hand (see manual) plush scriptus, past participle of scribere, to write: see scribe

 Origin: ML manuscriptum

 Used by arrangement with John Wiley & Sons, Inc.

 - A book, document, or other composition written by hand.